 In its review of rate filings the Board is mandated to prohibit or vary a rate which it determines is "too high".
 The Board makes this determination following a thorough review of all information submitted by the Applicant and careful consideration of the reports and findings of its expert consultants.
 In exercising its jurisdiction the Board reviews the base rates for each coverage and a determination is made as to whether or not they are "too high".
 That is to say, the review is on a coverage by coverage basis.
 This is consistent with the amended legislation and is in keeping with the historical practice of the Board which was adopted to avoid the cross subsidization of rates between coverages.
-Allowing the establishment of a rate for one coverage lower than is justified and permitting a rate for another coverage to be higher than is justified by the actuarial and other evidence would result in rates which are not reflective of costs and, depending on the coverage chosen, may cause some insureds to pay more than actuarially justified.
+Allowing the establishment of a rate for one coverage lower than is justified and other evidence would result in rates which are not reflective of costs and, depending on the coverage chosen, some insureds may pay more than actuarially justified.

-After reviewing the filing, the Board notes that the recovery associated with the capping proposed by the Applicant may result in the costs associated with a shortfall in recovery associated with the premium on a variety of coverages for the capped customers being recovered in the premiums collected from other customers on other coverages.
+After reviewing the filing, the Board notes that the capping proposed by the Applicant may result in the costs associated with a shortfall in premium on a variety of coverages for the capped customers being recovered in the premiums collected from other customers on other coverages.
 This may be considered to be cross-subsidization and contrary to the established policy of the Board.
-The legislative provisions allow an insurer to charge less to an insured than remaining guideline factors and assumptions, where appropriate.

-1 would otherwise be charged as a result of certain legislative changes, but it does not

-2 permit an insurer to charge more than is actuarially justified for any coverages.
+The legislative provisions allow an insurer to charge less to an insured than would otherwise be charged as a result of certain legislative changes but does not permit an insurer to charge more than is actuarially justified for any coverages.

-As identified in the Board's detailed filing instructions, the Applicant is required to 4 5 provide justification of any rate increases.
-Where the Applicant does not utilize the 6 specific parameters set out in the filing guidelines the Applicant is required to provide the 7 Board with sound reasoning and justification for the deviation.
-For example, in 8 connection with ROI, the guidelines provide the Board's acceptable range of factors but 9 state, "The Board will consider other return on investment assumptions or calculations; 10 however, full rationale for any deviations must be provided, based on recently available 11 2004 financial data."
-Similar cautions and directions are provided in connection with the
+As identified in the Board's detailed Filing Instructions, the Applicant is required to provide justification of any rate increases.
+Where the Applicant does not utilize the specific parameters set out in the filing guidelines the Applicant is required to provide the Board with sound reasoning and justification for the deviation.
+For example, in

+- 1 connection with ROI, the guidelines provide the Board's acceptable range of factors but - 2 state, "The Board will consider other return on investment assumptions or calculations; - 3 however, full rationale for any deviations must be provided, based on recently available - 4 2004 financial data."
+Similar cautions and directions are provided in connection with the - 5 remaining guideline factors and assumptions, where appropriate.